Miner.farm Crypto Currency Community Forum

 - Miner Alerts: You can choose if it will alert you if the miner completely stops.

-- Email Alerts: If you have Farmer and above subscription level, you can get e-mail when these events occur.
+- Email Alerts: All paid subscribers can get e-mail when these events occur.

 - Per Device Limits: Shows the thresholds for alerting for this profile.